-* The photos were accompanied by an essay by Chicago Sun-Times columnist Irv Kupcinet that dealt with social and economic contrasts that, in Kup’s view, defined the city at the time.
+* These featured photos were accompanied by an essay by Chicago Sun-Times columnist Irv Kupcinet which dealt with social and economic contrasts that, in Kup’s view, defined the city at the time.
 Many of the photos featured weren’t published in Look at the time but can be found in the archives of the Library of Congress.

 We’ve previously showcased some of his work here.